FranDias/JavaScript30/01 - JavaScript Drum Kit/readme.md

 Some differences between wes's tutorial and my implementation:

 # Speed:
-Granted these are microsecond optimizations mine is about 43% faster.
+Granted these are microsecond optimizations mine is about 2.6x faster (further improved to 3.6x).
 Wes's version actually triggers `console.timeEnd` twice.
 Once when the `playing` class is added & once when `playing` is removed.
-So, it's most accurate to just take the larger number.
+So, it's most accurate to just take the larger number [I think].

 Keep in mind, Wes made his to teach new people how do this exercise & it's perfect for that.
 I just took his prompt and ran with it to see what I could do.